palpiyush6/webrtc_android_lib/README.md

 ## How to use it in an Android Studio project?
 1. Go to the `libs` directory of your android studio project.
 2. Paste the `libwebrtc.aar` file in this directory.
-3. Go to `build.gradle(module)` file and add/modify the following line inside the `dependencies{...}` scope:
+3. Go to `build.gradle (Module)` file and add/modify the following line inside the `dependencies{...}` scope:

        implementation fileTree(dir: "libs", includes: ["*.aar"])

-4. Hit `Sync Project`.
+4. Hit `Sync Now`.
-5. Once sync is done, Go to any Kotlin/Java file and try to import WebRTC classes to check whether everything is proper or not.
+5. Once the sync is done, Check whether the library is included correctly or not by importing WebRTC classes/interfaces.
+Paste the below line in any Kotlin/Java file to import.
+If the IDE doesn't show `Unresolved reference: webrtc`, You are good to go!

        import org.webrtc.*;